-Click here to download our REBNY 2018 template.
+Click here to download our 2018 template.

-Then, if you want the seller to take your offer seriously, the answer is that yes.
+Then, if you want the seller to take your offer seriously, the answer is yes.
 You should include a REBNY statement.

 Most New York City apartment inventory is co-op apartments.
-Therefore, it is incredibly likely that the buyer’s broker will ask for this statement.
+Therefore, it is incredibly likely that the buyer’s broker will ask for this Statement.

-Working with an experienced buyer’s agent will help ensure that you are fully informed about each co-op’s nuances and different requirements.
+Working with an experienced buyer’s agent will help ensure that you are fully informed about each co-op’s nuances and requirements.
 I don’t want to invest too much time in something which may not be the right fit.

-Under the assets section, you will need to fill the itemized schedule and list all liquid and non-liquid assets for both yourself and any co-applicant (spouse, significant other, etc.).
+Under the assets section, you will need to fill the itemized schedule and list all liquid and non-liquid assets for yourself and any co-applicant (spouse, significant other, etc.).
 When a listing agent reviews the assets section of the REBNY financial statement, they will be looking to see if you have enough liquid assets to cover the following items:

-Most co-ops have specific guidelines for the amount of post-closing liquidity a new shareholder (purchaser) should have after closing on the apartment.
+Most co-ops have specific guidelines for the amount of post-closing liquidity a new shareholder (purchaser) should have after closing the apartment.
 If you buy all-cash, ‘post-closing liquidity’ means the amount of liquid assets you have available to cover the monthly co-op maintenance.

-If you are financing the unit, ‘post-closing liquidity‘ means the amount of liquid assets you have to cover both the monthly mortgage and maintenance bills.
+If you are financing the unit, ‘post-closing liquidity‘ means the amount of liquid assets you have to cover the monthly mortgage and maintenance bills.
 Co-ops often look for anything between one to three years of post-closing liquidity.

 Many times people express they are uncomfortable disclosing personal and financial information.
 Unfortunately, if you don’t include it, you may put yourself at a significant disadvantage.
 In the case of co-ops, the board application process is excruciating and intrusive.
 These items will eventually come up.

-No matter what agent you choose, or if you decide to go it alone, you will still need to fill out this form.
+No matter what agent you choose, or if you decide to go alone, you will still need to fill out this form.
 It is a great way to show that you meet the financial requirements of a building.